Know Your Rights: Pregnancy and Work

 The Healthy Starts Act is a new Washington State law that gives many pregnant workers the right to accommodations at work related to bathroom breaks, food and drink, heavy lifting, sitting/standing, and other accommodations as needed.
 “Accommodation” here means a change to your workday that you have asked for to allow for physical needs while you are pregnant.

 Am I Covered by the Healthy Starts Act?

 If you work in Washington State for an employer with 15 or more employees, you are covered by the Healthy Starts Act, no exceptions.

 If you work for an employer with less than 15 employees, you may still have rights to certain accommodations, such as the Washington Law Against Discrimination.
-See “Are there Other Laws that Protect Pregnant Workers?” at the end of this publication.
+See “Are there Other Laws that Protect Pregnant Workers?” below for more information.

 Employment discrimination cases can be complex.
 If you think that your rights have been violated but you are not sure if you are protected by the Healthy Starts Act or other employment laws, talk to an employment lawyer about your particular situation.